bazrq/document-ingestion-pipeline/scripts/local/README.md

 #### Troubleshooting

 **"API is not reachable" error:**
-- Ensure Aspire is running: `cd DocumentQA.AppHost && dotnet run`
+- Ensure Azure Functions is running: `cd DocumentQA.AppHost && dotnet run`
 - Check that Functions are listening on port 7071
 - Verify no firewall blocking localhost connections